The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

 - The downward cutting force on the tool

-- The force tending to move the tool away from the workpiece in a horizontal direction.
+- The force tends to move the tool away from the workpiece in a horizontal direction.

 - H1: Geared headstock housing,